Bernese Oberland Pass (2026): “How to” Guide & Best Excursions

 • the Jungfraujoch is a top priority – it’s cheaper with the JTP

-The Swiss Travel Pass is a good choice if:
+The Swiss Travel Pass is a better choice if:

 • you are visiting 2 or more regions in Switzerland (Lucerne, Zermatt, Montreux, etc), since the STP covers all of Switzerland